Educating students to be dignified selfless guardians and advocates of structural diversity.

 Welcome

-The Diversity Think Tank was founded in 2020 by Professor Louis Kwame Fosu of the University of Rhode Island to effectively train students in America to become transformative racial equity and diversity policy experts, and change agents who propose transformative policies while utilizing strategic nonviolent advocacy to end policies that reinforce structural, systemic and institutional racism in academic Institutions.
+The Diversity Think Tank was established in 2020 by students and Professor Louis Kwame Fosu at the University of Rhode Island to train students across America to become transformative defenders of the Constitution, racial equality, and intellectual diversity.
+These students serve as change agents, using nonviolent advocacy and informed debate to challenge and dismantle policies that sustain structural, systemic, and institutional bigotry within liberal academic institutions.

 Need For a Diversity Think Tank

-To quote Justice Earl Warren in the landmark Brown v.
-Board of Education decision that dismantled the racist Separate but Equal doctrine in 1954 argued by an African-American Thurgood Marshall who was the NAACP’s lead attorney, “…to separate education experiences solely because of their race, generates a feeling of inferiority as to their status in the world that may affect their hearts and minds in a way unlikely ever to be undone…”
+To quote Chief Justice Earl Warren in the landmark 1954 Brown v.
+Board of Education decision—which dismantled the racist “separate but equal” doctrine and was argued by African-American civil rights lawyer Thurgood Marshall, then lead attorney for the NAACP, “Segregation of white and colored children in public schools has a detrimental effect upon the colored children. … To separate them from others of similar age and qualifications solely because of their race generates a feeling of inferiority as to their status in the community that may affect their hearts and minds in a way unlikely ever to be undone.”

 “The process of education has naturally enough been the basis of hope for the perdurance of our democracy on the part of all our great leaders, from Thomas Jefferson onwards.
 To regard teachers — in our entire educational system, from the primary grades to the university — as the priests of our democracy is therefore not to indulge in hyperbole.
 It is the special task of teachers to foster those habits of open-mindedness and critical inquiry which alone make for responsible citizens, who, in turn, make possible an enlightened and effective public opinion.
 Teachers must fulfill their function by precept and practice, by the very atmosphere which they generate; they must be exemplars of open-mindedness and free inquiry.
 They [teachers] cannot carry out their noble task if the conditions for the practice of a responsible and critical mind are denied to them.
 They must have the freedom of responsible inquiry, by thought and action, into the meaning of social and economic ideas, into the checkered history of social and economic dogma.”